The Third Level

 Answer:

-Sam was Charley's friend and a psychiatrist.
-At first, he did not believe Charley's story about the third level.
-Later, Sam disappeared.
-He sent a letter saying that he had reached Galesburg in 1894 and was living happily there.
+Sam was Charley's friend and a doctor.
+At first, he did not believe Charley's story.
+Later, he disappeared.
+He sent a letter saying that he was living happily in Galesburg in 1894.

 3. What is the main message of the story?